 But there are also much less conspicuous possums in Australia, of the pygmy variety.
 You are unlikely to stumble upon eastern or western pygmy possums unless you are carrying out a fauna survey.
 These adorable tiny creatures look like mini Yodas with their huge eyes and massive ears.

 The pygmy possums live mostly in the trees where they use their long prehensile tails like an extra limb that helps move swiftly between branches and even leap between trees.

 Closely related to possums, gliders are the most acrobatic Australian animals.
-Thanks to the special membrane of skin called a patagium that extend between their front and back feet gliders are capable of gliding between covering distances of up to a 100 meters in the case of the greater glider.
+Thanks to the special membrane of skin called a patagium that extends between their front and back feet gliders are capable of gliding between covering distances of up to 100 meters in the case of the greater glider.
 They can even change direction in mid-flight with the help of their long tails.

-In the world of wildlife celebrities, koala is even more famous than the wombat, to whom it is closely related.
-Looking like a surprised teddy bear, koala is no more a bear than the wombat is.
+In the world of wildlife celebrities, the koala is even more famous than the wombat, to whom it is closely related.
+Looking like a surprised teddy bear, the koala is no more a bear than the wombat is.